tfabris/BlueGigaEmpeg/README.md

 controls for Shuffle, Fast Forward, or Rewind.
 As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg.

+There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs using this on your particular car stereo.
+This project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.

 This is not intended to replace the empeg front panel user interface.
 This only allows you to do things like press Next Track, Pause, and Play on your car stereo.
 The full menu and user interface of the empeg is still needed for all other features of the empeg, such as selecting playlists.
-So this module won't let you mount the empeg in your trunk, unless you also have a display extender kit from Eutronix.com as well, so that you can still reach the empeg front panel.
+So this module won't let you mount the empeg in your trunk, unless you also have a display extender kit from Eutronix.com as well, which would allow you to reach the empeg front panel from the driver's seat.
 Unfortunately, Stu at Eutronix isn't selling display extenders any more.
 I was lucky to get a display extender several years ago when they were still being sold, so I'm able to mount my empeg in my trunk with this.
 But if you don't have one, plan on still having to mount your empeg where you can get to it.

-There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs using this on your particular car stereo.
-This project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.

-This only works with the empeg Car Mk2 or the Rio Car player.
+This project only works with the empeg Car Mk2 or the Rio Car player.
 It will not work with the empeg Car Mk1 player.

 Acknowledgments